StrangeBeeCorp/docs/docs/thehive/user-guides/automate-tracking-pending-alerts.md

 Use this procedure to automatically highlight alerts that remain in the *New* status and unassigned for over four hours after creation, and notify the manager accordingly.

+!!! tip "Customize criteria for your needs"
+    The status and wait time criteria used to highlight pending alerts are examples.
+Adjust them as needed to fit your requirements.

 ## Step 1: Create a custom alert status named *TOREVIEW* to highlight pending alerts

 Follow the steps in [Create a Status](../administration/status/create-a-status.md).